 Needle (John V. Soto, 2010) wr.
 Anthony Egan, John V. Soto; prod.
 Deidre Kitcher, dp Stephen F. Windon; Ben Mendelsohn, John Jarratt, Khan Chittenden, Luke Carroll, Michael Loney, James Hagan; horror; WA; 90 min.

-Nekromancer (Kiah Roache-Turner & Tristan Roache-Turner, 2018) wr.
-Kiah Roache-Turner, Tristan Roache-Turner; Monica Bellucci, Tess Haubrich, Goran D. Kleut, Ben O'Toole
+Nektronic (Kiah Roache-Turner, 2018) wr.
+Kiah Roache-Turner, Tristan Roache-Turner; Monica Bellucci, Tess Haubrich, Goran D. Kleut, Ben O'Toole; horror

 Nest (Kimble Rendall, tba) wr.
 Kimble Rendall, Paul Staheli; Bingbing Li, Kelsey Grammer, Kellan Lutz; horror

 Neophytes and Neon Lights (Shane T. Hall, 2001) comedy